top of page

 Click for more information

-Teddy Bear Picnic Limited Registratio
+Teddy Bear Picnic Limited Registration

 In the summer, children and youth are invited to bring their families to adopt a bear in honour of their loved one.
 Bears are personalized for each child with bandanas and adoption certificates.
 With plenty of activity stations for children and youth to enjoy with their families, this is sure to be a day to remember their loved one and share in some smiles.

-Equine Therapy Camp ages 8-18 Limited Registratio
+Equine Therapy Camp ages 8-18 Limited Registration

 In the summer, we partner with Empowered by Horses and Friends to provide an opportunity for children and youth to explore emotions and utilize their connection with animals to understand their grief.
 Empowered by Horses and Friends excels in creating a safe place for young people to not only feel included but begin the process of healing from trauma, isolation, and mental health issues.

-Memorial Family Event Limited Registratio
+Memorial Family Event Limited Registration

 In the fall, families are invited to attend an event with various activity stations in recognition of their grief journey.

-Family Christmas Event Limited Registratio
+Family Christmas Event Limited Registration

 An evening of fun, filled with games, hot chocolate, and snacks.
 Each child and youth will go home with a special Christmas gift.

-Child & Youth Grief Support Groups and Training
+Youth Grief Support Groups and Training

 Middle School Grief Support Group